-- Satisfactory progress in the implementation of the policies/measures for: 1) protection of livelihoods of the displaced and conflict-affected population (2) provision of housing (3) strengthening food security and the agricultural sector and continued credibility and relevance thereof or of the subsequent policy/measure/programme. - Maintenance of a credible and relevant stability-oriented macroeconomic policy or progress made towards restoring key balances. - Satisfactory progress in the implementation of reforms to improve public financial management, including domestic revenue mobilisation, and continued relevance and credibility of the reform programme. - Satisfactory progress with regard to the public availability of accessible, timely, comprehensive, and sound budgetary information.
+- Satisfactory progress in the implementation of the policies/measures for: (1) protection of livelihoods of the displaced and conflict-affected population (2) provision of housing (3) reconstruction and rehabilitation of schooling facilities (4) strengthening food security and the agricultural sector and continued credibility and relevance thereof or of the subsequent policy/measure/programme. - Maintenance of a credible and relevant stability-oriented macroeconomic policy or progress made towards restoring key balances. - Satisfactory progress in the implementation of reforms to improve public financial management, including domestic revenue mobilisation, and continued relevance and credibility of the reform programme. - Satisfactory progress with regard to the public availability of accessible, timely, comprehensive, and sound budgetary information.